PenguinFX/git_learn/readme.txt

 ahdjhaghzvvvvvvvvv
 wwwwwwwwwwwwwwwwwww
 It is difficult!
 But I will make it!
-Create a ne branch dev!
+Create a ne branch1 dev!